Van Life Is It For You? – 16 Things We Wish We Knew Before Doing It

 It’s been three months since we picked up our 1969 VW Adventurewagen from an idyllic town in the Welsh countryside, and began living the van life.

-My oh my has it been a been a rollercoaster ride, with days we’ll never forget, and day’s we’d rather forget!
+And to be sure, it’s been a roller coaster ride, with days we’ll never forget, and day’s we’d rather forget!

-David and I have been traveling the world full-time for five years, saying yes to new experiences and meeting a myriad of characters along the way, but as fun as our old lifestyle was, it was time for a change.
+David and I had been traveling the world full-time for five years.
+We grew accustomed to saying “yes” to new experiences, meeting a myriad of characters along the way.
+But, as fun as our old lifestyle was, it was time for a change.

 1. Living The Van Life In Such a Small Space

-I wish someone had told us how easy it would be to live this tiny; we would have done it years ago!
+I wish someone had told us how easy it would be to live this tiny.
+We would have done it years ago!

 2. Adventures Just Happen

-We heard tales of the joy of unplanned van life adventures, but to be honest, I thought that people might have been exaggerating to make their blog posts a bit juicier – turns out, it’s all true!
+We heard tales of the joy of unplanned van life adventures.
+But to be honest, I thought that people might have been exaggerating to make their blog posts a bit juicier.
+Turns out, it’s all true!

 3. Community Vibes